Last updated on July 2, 2023 by Wandering our World

 If you are hiking a walking trail, make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way.
 You should also avoid camping in tourist areas completely.

 Due to the heat and potential for wildfires, anyone wild camping in Andalucia should never make a campfire.
-For cooking, use a storm cooker.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.

 If you want to go completely fuel-less, a portable solar powered cooker like this one would work well.
 Plus, is there anything cooler than harnessing the power of the sun for your breakfast!